Finding chiral centres header image

 Finding chiral carbon atoms in rings

 Finding chiral carbon atoms in ring or cyclic structures needs a bit more care.
-The trick to finding chiral centres in rings and cyclic molecules is to imagine parts of the ring structure as individual substitents.
-I have given one example below.
-In the last molecule, 1,2-dimethylhexane is the only molecule out of the three cyclic structures which contains chiral carbon atoms.
+The trick to finding chiral centres in rings and cyclic molecules is to imagine parts of the ring structure as individual substituents.
+I have given one example below, out of the three molecules shown below only the last molecule, 1,2-dimethylhexane is the only one which contains a chiral carbon atom.

 How to identify chiral carbon atoms in rings